TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/UsingFluidInTypo3.rst

 *   Hand over request of type :php:`\Psr\Http\Message\ServerRequestInterface` if possible.
 See :ref:`getting-typo3-request-object`.
-*   Use the tuple `$templateRootPaths`, `$partialRootPaths` and `$layoutRootPaths` if possible, using an array of "base" paths like `'EXT:my_extension/Resources/Private/(Templates|Partials|Layouts)'`
+*   Use the tuple `$templateRootPaths`, `$partialRootPaths` and `$layoutRootPaths` if possible by providing an array of "base" paths like `'EXT:my_extension/Resources/Private/(Templates|Partials|Layouts)'`
 *   Avoid using parameter `$templatePathAndFilename`
 *   Call `render('path/within/templateRootPath')` without file-ending on the